 Over the coming weeks, the Social Innovation Community project will be running a series of online activities and discussions to capture the rich diversity of perspectives and policy needs across Europe’s SI community, and to work with the community to shape a new Declaration that sets out a clear policy agenda for supporting social innovation.

 What the the biggest barriers you face are that you think the European Commission can help address, and how are these challenges affecting you day-to-day?

 What are the key policies and initiatives you feel could be better used to support the goals and potential of Europe’s social innovation community?

 How can European institutions - like the European Commission - best sustain collaboration with the social innovation community in future?

 Our short survey takes no more than 5 minutes to fill out.
-Complete it before March 25th to let us know what barriers are holding you, your organisation and/or your community back from achieving your fullest potential for social impact!
+Complete it before 20th of April to let us know what barriers are holding you, your organisation and/or your community back from achieving your fullest potential for social impact!

 Stay up to date and involved in the key Lisbon Declaration and SIC project developments by signing up to SIC’s newsletter here and by following us on Twitter / Facebook.